ispras/michman/README.md

 * **virtual_network** - your virtual network name or ID (in Neutron or Nova-networking)
 * **os_image** - ID of OS image
 * **floating_ip_pool** - floating IP pool name
 * **\<type\>_flavor** - instance flavor that exists in your Openstack environment (e.g. spark.large).
 Master and slaves flavors are required parameters anyway.
-Fanlight flavor required if you want deploy fanlight.
 Storage flavor required if you want deploy nextcloud or nfs-server
 * **os_version** - OpenStack version code name. **_Now are supported only two versions: "stein" and "liberty"_**
 * **use_mirror** - Do or do not use your apt and pip mirror (optional)
 * **mirror_address** - Address of you mirror.
 Can be omitted if use_mirror is false (optional)